Ogstef/RDBMSmidtermProject/README.md

 Thanks for reading this README and have a lovely day.

 git = pushed

-doc = submission
+doc = submitted

-bb = submission recieved
+submission = recieved

-midterm = done
+midterm = complete

 LESGO